CreefordSanchez/check-your-rpm/README.md

 ## Development Process
 This WPM test was built using HTML, CSS, and JavaScript, focusing on real-time typing tracking, accuracy, and a timer-based system to measure performance efficiently.

+<br><br>
+When the game starts, the gameStart() function is called to initialize the game.
+A setTimeout is used to introduce a 1-second delay, giving you time to prepare.
+This function's primary role is to start the timer and display the word you'll be typing.

 ```javascript
 function gameStart() {
   interval();